joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-01-08-alien-preparation.md

 Suppose we have $h$ hours left.

-If we set an assembler to make an assembler, and then make starships with the time left over, they'll devote $144$ hours to make assemblers, and $(h-144)$ to make starships (at double the rate), whereas if we let the original start making starships, it would have made $h$ of them:
+If we set an assembler to make an assembler, and then make starships with the time left over, we'll use $144$ hours to make the second, and $(h-144)$ hours to make starships (at double the rate), whereas if we let the original start making starships, it would have made $h$ of them:

 $$ 2(h-144) = h. $$

-When $h=288,$ the two sides are equal.
-So, if the time remaining is less than $288$ hours, we should devote all assemblers to make starships.
-Otherwise we should have them make assemblers, waiting to make the switch to starship assembly when $h < 144.$
+The two sides are equal when $h=288.$ So, if the time remaining is less than $288$ hours, we should devote all assemblers to make starships.
+Otherwise we should have them make assemblers, and switch to $100\%$ starship production the first time we end an assembler build with less than $288$ hours remaining.

-If we don't have at least $288$ hours ($12$ days) to play with, then there isn't enough time for the great amount of assemblers to outweigh the foregone starship production.
+If we don't have at least $288$ hours ($12$ days) to play with, then there isn't enough time for the greater number of assemblers to outweigh the foregone starship production.

 So, with $2400$ hours to work with, we should make assemblers for $\lfloor 2400/144 - 1\rfloor = 15$ cycles, after which we'll have $32,768$ assemblers, and $10$ days to starship production.